Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation: Method

 or

 where $\mathcal{H}(\cdot)$ represents the pixel-level entropy function.
 Pixels that satisfy the confidence or entropy condition are assigned a value of 1, while the remaining ones are set as 0.
-In this way, the unsupervised loss function guided by pseudo labels can be formulated as:
+In this way, the unsupervised loss function guided by pseudo-labels can be formulated as: